cloudfoundry-incubator/pat/README.md

         -rest:password=PASSWORD \
         -rest:space=xyz_space  \
         -workload=rest:target,rest:login,rest:push,rest:push \
-        -concurrency=5 -iterations=20 -interval=10 # Use the REST API to make operation requests instead of gcf
+        -concurrency=5 -iterations=20 -interval=10 # Use the REST API to make operation requests instead of cf

 ### Workload options
 The `workload` option specified a comma-separated list of workloads to be used in the test.